Andrea Nus, LMFT

 Marriage and Family Therapist in Cedar Rapids, IA.

-Practicing in Iowa and Florida
+Practicing in Iowa and Permitted to Practice in Florida

 Welcome!
 Wherever you are at in your journey and in your search for therapy, I am really glad you are here.
-Read further to learn a little about me, Andrea (An-dree-uh) Nus and my practice, Full Heart Therapy, LLC.
+Read further to learn a little about me, Andrea (An-dree-uh) Nus (like “bus”) and my practice, Full Heart Therapy, LLC.

-My intention is to create an atmosphere where you bravely explore your thoughts, feelings, and behaviors and are guided towards the changes you seek.
+My intention is to create an atmosphere where you freely explore your thoughts, feelings, and behaviors and are guided towards the changes you seek.
 And I hope you experience my warmth, care, interest in, and compassion for you.
 And when appropriate, some humor too.

 About: Education

-In 1999, I graduated with a Bachelor of Arts in Public Relations.
-While working at a local corporation and preparing for my third attempt at the LSAT for entry to law school, a family friend encouraged me to consider becoming a therapist.
-After the batch of law school rejection letters arrived, I attended Kirkwood Community College’s Paralegal program.
-Nearing completion of the program, I began dating a friend from work.
-A few months before our wedding, I changed jobs and became a Volunteer Coordinator at a local non-profit.
-Reflecting on what I most enjoyed in my work, it was working alongside volunteers and listening to their stories.
-Most often I heard stories filled with hardships and pain, as well as triumphs.
-I wanted a more active role in helping people work through their pain.
-My own experience with therapy, my family friend planting the seed, and my work experience led me to Mount Mercy University’s Marriage and Family Therapy program.
+A few years into my new job I reflected on what was bringing me the most joy.
+Working alongside volunteers and listening to their stories energized me.
+Most often I heard stories filled with hardships and pain.
+Each also had a sense of generosity, hope, and resiliency.
+I wanted a more active role in helping people work through their pain and lean into their strength.
+My family friend planting the seed, my own experience in therapy, and work experience led me to Mount Mercy University’s Marriage and Family Therapy program.
 After graduating in 2012, I worked for an agency, then a group private practice and in 2016 opened my private practice, Full Heart Therapy, LLC.
-And I appreciate all involved in my journey where I have the honor of guiding clients in healing unresolved hurts and improving communications with others.
+Now, I have the honor of guiding clients in healing their unresolved hurts, improving their relationships with themselves and others, and aligning with their values and strengths.

 When you become conscious of your purpose in life, you have both a gift and a responsibility.